vcostin/pic-gallery/docs/e2e-testing-guide.md

 2. Try running in debug mode with `npm run test:e2e:debug`
 3. Check for timing issues - look for race conditions
 4. Verify selectors are stable and resilient

+## Adding New Tests

+When adding new tests:

+1. Add appropriate `data-testid` attributes to components
+2. Write tests that use these attributes for selection
+3. Keep tests focused on user-facing functionality
+4. Add the test file to the `e2e-tests` directory
+5. Create a dedicated npm script if it's a major feature area